eth-brownie/brownie/docs/api-test.rst

     Returns a Hypothesis ``SearchStrategy`` based on the value of ``type_str``.
 Depending on the type of strategy, different ``kwargs`` are available.

+    See the :ref:`hypothesis-strategies` section for information on how to use this method.

 ``brownie.test.stateful``
 =========================